boydavidtaga/neiro.io/_posts/2018-06-19-elixir-continious-integration-with-circleci.md

 ```

 As you can see here, we are declaring the `build` continious integration job.
-We will basically using the Elixir 1.6 with PostgreSQL 9.6 to run
+Basically we will use the Elixir 1.6 with PostgreSQL 9.6 to run
 tests on the `app_test` database.
 After that we will checkout source code base to
-fetch our recent changes into build. `mix local` tasks are also necessary in order
+fetch our recent changes into the build. `mix local` tasks are also necessary in order
 to use any of *Mix* tasks later.

 ## Running tests and code quality

-All we want to run all common continious integration steps like:
+All of us want to run all common continious integration steps such as:

 * Fetch dependencies and compile application
 * Run code quality tools and checks (_you can read more about it [here](https://neiro.io/2018/04/28/elixir-code-quality-tools-and-checks.html))_
 * Execute all tests to make sure that our build is successful and infallible
 * Run heavy and bulky static analysis tools

-Also we want to make our builds as fast as possible, so we defenitely need caching.
+Also we want to make our builds as fast as possible, so we definitely need caching.
 Let's continue with our config and implement the steps above:

 {% raw %}